gilbo123/BackgroundSpeedTest/README.md

 [![Graph example][product-screenshot]](https://example.com)

 This project generates a continous timed event where Speedtest (CLI version) is used to gather download and upload information.
-The reults are saved to a simple text file before being plotted on a FastApi endpoint.
-The test file is used as the time period should not exceed a few months.
+The reults are saved to and retrieved from a mongodb database before being plotted on a FastApi endpoint.
 The program will automatically delete old data from the same file.

 Features:
 * Lightweight storage (text file) - no databases.